Phillips Code: Examples of use

 Abbreviating long words can save exorbitant amounts of money, avoiding filing a petition in bankruptcy.

 In 1910, an article explaining the basic structure and purpose of the Phillips Code appeared in various US newspapers and magazines.
 One example given is:

 T tri o HKT ft mu o SW on Ms roof garden, nw in pg, etc.which the article translates as:

 The trial of Harry K. Thaw for the murder of Stanford White on Madison Square Roof Garden, now in progress, etc.

 Notable codes

-The terms POTUS and SCOTUS originated in the code.
+The terms POTUS and SCOTUS originated in telegraph code, and are included in the Phillips code.
 SCOTUS appeared in the very first edition of 1879 and POTUS was in use by 1895, and was officially included in the 1923 edition.
 These abbreviations entered common parlance when news gathering services, in particular, the Associated Press, adopted the terminology.

 Telegraph operators would often interleave Phillips Code with numeric wire signals that had been developed during the American Civil War era, such as the 92 Code.
 These codes were used by railroad telegraphers to indicate logistics instructions and they proved to be useful when describing an article's priority or confirming its transmission and receipt.
 This meta-data would occasionally appear in print when typesetters included the codes in newspapers, especially the code for "No more—the end", abbreviated as "- 30 -" on a typewriter.